Best list

 Why the top three tools rise first

-- Claude: Claude ranks first because writing quality and careful synthesis remain the clearest reasons to buy it even when broader workflow value is considered.
+- Claude: Claude ranks first because writing quality and careful synthesis remain the clearest reasons to buy it even when adjacent workflow value is considered.

-- ChatGPT: ChatGPT comes second because it pairs strong drafting with broader research, planning, and shared-workspace utility.
+- ChatGPT: ChatGPT comes second because it pairs strong drafting with research, planning, and shared-workspace utility around the writing process.

 - Notion AI: Notion AI ranks third because its writing value is strongest when drafting, editing, and publishing all happen in the same workspace.